logicalclocks/terraform-provider-hopsworksai/docs/resources/cluster.md

 - `count` (Number) The number of API nodes.
 Defaults to `0`.
 - `disk_size` (Number) The disk size of API nodes in units of GB Defaults to `30`.

+Read-Only:

+- `private_ips` (List of String) Array containing the private IPs of the nodes

 <a id="nestedblock--rondb--configuration"></a>